 My name is Seika and everything in my life has a connection to history, family, and food – the joy of cooking was something I was lucky enough to be exposed to at an early age.
 My grandmother in the kitchen making Sunday dinner and baking pies, my brother and I, like mad scientists creating amazing concoctions (some of which were actually edible).
+The Gypsy Chef moniker also comes to me from my Father’s side of the family as they are Romany who immigrated to the UK way in the 1800’s.

 After 2 years in the culinary program at George Brown College, I went on to apprentice and work in various food establishments – from a doughnut bakery to a top hotel kitchen!